GuilhermeCabo/file-service/README.md

   * delete

-So let's se how to call them on your controllers
+So let's see how to call them on your controllers

 Add these variables on the beginning of your controller class